 LTV = 5000/.1 or $50,000

 Lifetime value of a customer is a very important in understanding how much you can spend on marketing, sales and overhead per customer and still turn a profit.
 It can also be useful as a lever for understand how increasing marketing expenses may affect your total profit.
-It’s a measure that doesn’t mean much in a SaaS startup, but as you begin to gather data over time it can become a very meaningful KPI metric to monitor your business.
-As discussed above, start collecting data immediately; just don’t put too much credence in the data until you get a bit further down the road.
+It’s a measure that doesn’t mean much in the early days of a SaaS startup, but as you begin to gather data over time it can become a very meaningful KPI metric to monitor your business.
+As discussed above, start collecting data immediately when you begin doing business; just don’t put too much credence in the data until you get a bit further down the road.